Most Terms of Service changes don’t come with a loud announcement.

 Can I monitor policies in other languages?

 Yes.
-BriefPanel can summarize changes in any language and keep briefings consistent.
+BriefPanel can summarize changes in any language and keep briefings consistent across regions.

 Start monitoring policy changes proactively